zaitsev1393/robot/README.md

 ## Initialization

   At the start you must type "Place" to start app.

+     Type "PLACE" first: place

-After that app tell you to input coordinates of the robot start position and view direction.
+  After that app tell you to input coordinates of the robot start position and view direction like that:

+    Place the robot(x, y, f): 1, 2, NORTH

   Robot can move in 4 directions (SOUTH, WEST, NORTH and EAST) and makes 1 step at the time.

   Soon you'll create robot's field.
 By default it sets to 5x6 size.

 ## Controls